Me & Roboco

 Me & Roboco (僕とロボコ, Boku to Roboko) is a Japanese manga series written and illustrated by Shuhei Miyazaki.
 It has been serialized in Shueisha's Weekly Shōnen Jump since July 2020.
 The series is published digitally in English language by Viz Media.
-An anime television series adaptation by Gallop premiered in December 2022.
+A 28-episode anime television series adaptation produced by Gallop was broadcast on TV Tokyo from December 2022 to June 2023.
+An anime film adaptation premiered in April 2025.

 Plot

-Set in a future where every household owns maid robots known as OrderMaids, average grade-schooler, Bondo Taira, dreams of having his very own robot because of his friends, Gachi Gorilla and Motsuo Kaneo always brag about Kaneo's OrderMaid, Meico.
-With some convincing, Bondo manages to make his mom agree and get them one, but what he received is an unable to compute maid named Roboco, the most powerful clumsy maid ever created.
+Set in a future where every household owns maid robots known as OrderMaids, average grade-schooler Bondo Taira dreams of having his very own robot because his friends, Gachi Gorilla and Motsuo Kaneo, always brag about Kaneo's OrderMaid, Meico.
+With some convincing, Bondo manages to make his mom agree and get them one, but what he receives is an unable-to-compute maid named Roboco, the most powerful clumsy maid ever created.
 With Roboco's arrival, Bondo's life starts to get a whole lot weirder.